-- checked at runtime!
+- Requires type annotations, but just like other type annotations, they are not checked at runtime!

 - Rectangle ("abc", "def") # no error!

 - Use mypy to check typing

 - If typing is not important, use typing.
 Any for types

-- from typing import Any from dataclasses import dataclass Qdataclass
+- from typing import Any

+from dataclasses import dataclass

+@dataclass

+class Rectangle:

-class Rectangle: width: Any
+width: Any

 height: Any